 Just a five minute drive or ten minute walk from the centre of Killarney, the Knockreer Circular Walk is a great way to explore the National Park.
 Circling around some of the most accessible parts of the park, the 5km trail follows a smooth paved path suitable for walking and cycling.
-There are a couple of reasonably challenging inclines, but the climbs are worth it for the wonderful views of Lough Leane and the MacGillycuddy Reeks.
+There are a few reasonably challenging inclines, but the climbs are worth it for the wonderful views of Lough Leane and the MacGillycuddy Reeks.

-Park at Muckross House, 6km from Killarney town centre and give yourself two hours for this relatively challenging, but family-friendly walk.
+Park at Muckross House 6km from Killarney town centre and give yourself two hours for this relatively challenging but family-friendly walk.
 Follow the Old Boathouse Trail past heady views of mountains and meadows, by the scenic limestone cliffs of Dundag Point and panoramas of the Middle Lake.

 After a steady climb through the trees, a series of stone steps leads you back down through the woods to the best viewing point of the powerful, 18m high Torc Waterfall.
 Continuing downwards, you’ll join the Lake Loop and return to the car park at Muckross House.

-History buffs love this loop, which should take you about 1.5-hours to complete.
+History buffs love this loop, which should take you about 1.5 hours to complete.
 Historical mine ruins and encampments, as well as several specimens of rare trees and plants, are marked all along the 3km trail.

 The route navigates along a rustic boardwalk, river stepping stones and the occasional muddy, rocky patch, so make sure you bring your hiking boots.
 After a sharp descent, you’ll meet the public road where you turn right to return to Derrycunnihy Church.
 The church car park is the perfect place to leave a second car if your walk ends here.
 If you’re up for an extended trek, you could carry on from here to The Mass Path.